 *your credit application has been rejected within the last three months

-*if you have made any purchase, we will keep your personal data in connection to your transaction for bookkeeping rules
+*if you have made any purchase, we will keep your personal data in connection to your transaction for book-keeping purposes

 Your right to object to processing based on legitimate interest:

-You have the right to object to processing of your personal data that is based on H&M legitimate interest.
-H&M will not continue to process the personal data unless we can demonstrate a legitimate ground for the process which overrides your interest and rights or due to legal claims.
+You have the right to object to processing of your personal data that is based on H&M's legitimate interest.
+H&M will not continue to process the personal data unless we can demostrate legitimate grounds for the process which overrides your interest and rights or due to legal claims.

 Your right to object to direct marketing: